Catholic Social Principals

 - Such a procedure takes time and application should be made well in advance of any definite planning.
 Requests must be made by letter and not by word of mouth or telephone.

-“For Better and For Ever” Small Group Program for all couples including those in one or more of the following special circumstances, such as couples who are marrying after extended cohabitation, beginning marriage with children, have been previously married, are age 45+, or preparing for convalidation.
-Please feel free to contact us directly about this program.
+The Life and Family Resource Centre offers “For Better and For Ever” marriage preparation programs.
+These small group sessions are available for all couples including those in one or more of the following special circumstances, such as couples who are marrying after extended cohabitation, beginning marriage with children, have been previously married, are age 45+, or preparing for convalidation (blessings of their marriage).

-The registration fee is due prior to attending the program
+- Registration fee: 200.00 (includes all materials, refreshments at all sessions and lunch on Saturday).
+The registration fee is due prior to attending the program.

 Running a Believe, Study Group will be a rewarding experience for you and the participants in your group.
 Believe is an excellent opportunity to rediscover “….the reason for our hope..” and to be able to find the words to share our faith with others.
 We believe your efforts will bear great fruit in your own life and the lives of those who join you on this grand discovery.